 Mitchell F. Stanley, Chairman of the Board

-His career in government service began in 1977 and included senior positions with the U.S. Department of Commerce and State, the Federal Savings and Loan Insurance Corporation and the White House.
+His career in government service began in 1977 and he served many senior positions at the U.S. Department of Commerce, The State Department and the Federal Savings and Loan Insurance Corporation.
+Mr. Stanley served as President Reagan’s assistant in the White House West Wing for three years.
+In 1984, he joined the International Trade Administration of the Department of Commerce and organized the First Presidential Trade Mission to Asia.
+Upon his return from Asia, he served as Chief of Staff and Cabinet Secretary for Secretary of Commerce Mr. Malcolm Baldrige.
+His interest in new and innovative small business lending products and economic development programs began during his tenure with the federal government as Deputy Administrator for the U.S. Small Business Administration’s Finance, Investment and Procurement programs under president George H.W.
+Bush.
 Mr. Stanley completed his government career with the highest rank in the Senior Executive Service and received several Presidential Rank Awards.
 He graduated in 1977 from Georgetown University’s School of Foreign Service in Washington, D.C.

 Dr. Charles M. Ludolph, Senior Vice President